gilseg10/Client-server-frontend/README.md

   - **Login**: Existing users can login to access their dashboard.
   - **Sign Up**: New users can create an account.
   - **Forgot Password**: Functionality for users to reset their passwords if forgotten.
+- **Mobile Support**: Optimized for mobile devices, ensuring a great user experience on all platforms.

 ## Contributors